Constraining extra dimensions using observations of black hole quasi-normal modes: Quasi-normal modes of a rotating braneworld black hole

 where, $k_1=\frac{1}{2}|m-s|$ and $k_2=\frac{1}{2}|m+s|$.
 The expansion coefficients $c_n$, appearing in the above series solution, are related to each other by a three term recurrence relation, which takes the following form,

 The coefficients $\alpha_{n}^{(\theta)}$, $\gamma_{n}^{(\theta)}$ and $\delta_{n}^{(\theta)}$, appearing in the above recurrence relation for the angular equation are of the following form,

+It is to be noted that the above expressions are identical to those in \cite{Leaver:1985ax}.
 Alike the series solution to the angular equation, one can obtain a series solution to the radial equation by setting similar boundary conditions --- (a) perturbations are purely ingoing at the BH horizon and (b) perturbations are purely outgoing at infinity.
 Thus the series solution, with regular singular points at $r=r_{\pm}$, takes the following form,

 where, $r_{\pm}=(1/2)(1\pm b)$ are the horizon locations.
 Here, $b\equiv \sqrt{1-4(a^2+q)}$ and $\sigma_{+} \equiv (1/b)[\omega(r_{+}-q)-am]$.
 The coefficients $d_{n}$ also satisfies a three term recurrence relation, which can be obtained by substituting the above series solution for the radial perturbation $R_{\ell m}(r)$ in the radial perturbation equation, given by \ref{radial}, which yields,